-IMPORTANT: In Big Sur Mac OS 11 the Apple time & date menubar can’t be removed anymore but you can change both to one small icon that doesn’t take up much space.
-To do this go to the System Preferences:Dock&Menubar:Clock Menubar and switch the Time Options from Digital to Analog.
+IMPORTANT: In Big Sur Mac OS 11 the Apple time & date menubar can’t be removed anymore but you can change both to one small icon that takse up very little space.
+We recommend doing this: first go to the System Preferences:Dock&Menubar:Clock Menubar and switch the Time Options from Digital to Analog.
 This changes Apple Time and Date to an icon and allows you to have iClock without having 2 sets of time and date in the menubar.

-After you do the above Apple’s Time and Date will now look like this in the menubar and take up very little space.
+After you do the above Apple’s Time and Date will look like this in the menubar and takes up very little space.

 You can always change back to Apple time and date by selecting Digital in the above screenshot.

 Also if you find that the new transparency of the menubar in Mac OS 11 is making the fonts disappear because the dark background bleeds thru then you can turn off that transparency in this System Pref:Accessibility:Display and turn off ‘Reduce transparency’.

 “The best thing about the future is that it comes only one day at a time.” –Abraham Lincoln

 Time is a kind of illusion or maya.
 Along with space it may be the very best of illusions.
 Seeing the sun rise and set convinced us for eons that the sun goes round the earth but it turns out the opposite is closer to the truth.
 The measurement of time was based mostly on the movement of the sun.
 Working from that we have made all sorts of tools to measure and display time.
 Sundials, hourglasses, clocks, calendars, watches, etc. We made a lot of assumptions.
 It’s become an extremely complex illusion.
 So, what is time?

 Time and space are modes in which we think, not conditions in which we live. – Albert Einstein